RetoSchmucki/rbms/README.md

 #### Installation

-Once you have successfully installed the [R programming system](https://cran.r-project.org/), you can install the `rbms package` from GitHub, you need to install the package `devtools` available on CRAN.
+Once the [R programming system](https://cran.r-project.org/) is successfully installed, you can install the `rbms package` from GitHub.
+For this you will need to install the package `devtools` or `remotes`, both available on CRAN.
 Once installed, use the function `devtools::install_github()` to install the `rbms` package on your system.

 > Note that `rbms` is build with R > 3.6.0, so you might need to update your R system before installation.
-> To install devtools on Windows system, you will need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) - note Rtools40 for R 4.x.x
+> To install devtools on Windows system, you will also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) - note Rtools40 for R 4.x.x
 > New to `R` or want to refresh your R coding skills, try the excellent tutorials available at [ourcodingclub](https://ourcodingclub.github.io/) :thumbsup:

 ```R